By using our platform you agree to the following Terms and Conditions

 "Hosted Services" means the Alpine IQ web based portal, which will be made available by the Provider to each Customer as a service via the internet in accordance with these Terms and Conditions;

-"Mobile App" means the mobile application known as Alpine IQ that in the future could be made available by the Provider through mobile app stores;
+"Mobile App" means the mobile application known as Alpine IQ when and as made available by the Provider through mobile app stores;

 "Personal Data" has the meaning given to it in the Data Protection Laws;

-"Platform" means the platform managed by the Provider and used by the Provider to provide the Hosted Services;
+"Platform" means the platform managed by the Provider and used by the Provider or Customer to provide the Hosted Services;

-"Provider" means Alpine IQ, a company incorporated in Delaware (registration number 5954475) having its registered office at 15012 Stargazer Drive, Aledo TX 76008;
+"Provider" means Alpine IQ, a limited liability company incorporated in Delaware (registration number 5954475) having its principle office at 15012 Stargazer Drive, Aledo TX 76008.
+Registered Agent/Address: Harvard Business Services 16192 Coastal HWY, Lewes, DE 19958;

 "Services" means any services that the Provider provides to the Customer, or has an obligation to provide to the Customer, under these Terms and Conditions;